phone: (310) 206-6636

 S Venugopal, CF Hsiao, T Sonoda, M Wiedau-Pazos & SH Chandler, "Homeostatic dysregulation in membrane properties of masticatory motoneurons compared to oculomotor neurons in a mouse model for Amyotrophic Lateral Sclerosis", Journal of Neuroscience, 35 (2): 707-720 (2015) .

-S Venugopal, "Conductance-based models of nonlinear dynamics in vertebrate motoneurons", Encyclopedia for Computational Neuroscience, 1-6 (2014) .
+S Venugopal, "Conductance-based models of nonlinear dynamics in vertebrate motoneurons", Encyclopedia of Computational Neuroscience, R Jung & D Jaeger(Eds.), 1-6 (2014) .

 S Venugopal, TM Hamm & R Jung, "Differential contributions of somatic and dendritic calcium-dependent potassium currents to the control of motoneuron excitability following spinal cord injury", Cognitive Neurodynamics, 6 (3): 283-293 (2012) .